YishaiBerg/vue-dynamic-marquee/README.md

 ## Playground and Demo

 A neat docs, demo and playground site can be found on <https://yishaiberg.github.io/dynamic-marquee-playground/>.
-The site code is open source if you will like to make any improvements.
+The site code is open source if you would like to make any improvements.

 ## Installation